-What did the Hiroshima G7 summit accomplish?
+What did the Hiroshima G7 Summit accomplish?

 The former camp implicitly criticized the US for using nuclear bombs against Japanese civilians.
 When the leftist movement was strong from the 1950s to 1970s, a visit by a US president to Hiroshima was unthinkable.
 Only when the anti-nuclear movement became more non-partisan did a US president feel able to pay a visit to Hiroshima without feeling that the US was apologizing.
 And it didn’t happen until 2016.

 Many people interpreted US President Barack Obama’s visit to Hiroshima and Japanese Prime Minister Abe Shinzō’s visit to Pearl Harbor as the two countries’ quiet closure of the “Pacific War” and the legacy of the nuclear attack.
-Today, Russia’s attack on Ukraine and its threat of using nuclear weapons has transformed Japan’s nuclear disarmament movement into an anti-Russian movement.
+Today, Russia’s invasion of Ukraine and its threat of using nuclear weapons has transformed Japan’s nuclear disarmament movement into an anti-Russian movement.

 On the first day of the G7 Summit, leaders issued a report entitled “G7 Leaders’ Hiroshima Vision on Nuclear Disarmament.”
 The declaration is pragmatic, although the ultimate goal is idealistic: “achieving a world without nuclear weapons with undiminished security for all.”
 And it condemns Russia, whose “irresponsible nuclear rhetoric, undermining of arms control regimes, and stated intent to deploy nuclear weapons in Belarus are dangerous and unacceptable.”